OlekSt/Hit-the-Slopes/README.md

     - List of trips with dates, location, user info.
     - Navbar, with the website Name/Logo, Menu: Home, Trips, Add Trip, Locations, Add Location
     - INFO button to open footer modal with copyright info
-    - Each trip thumbnail has a user icon, which (onhover or onclick) shows info about a user: age, m/f, from (e.g. Prague), ski/snowboard preference, and option to contact
+    - Each trip thumbnail has a user icon, which (on-hover or on-click) shows info about a user: age, m/f, from (e.g. Prague), ski/snowboard preference, and option to contact
     - Sidebar with Top locations, and search options (optional)

 ##### back to [top](#table-of-contents)